DouglasUrner/GDP1/units/4/U4L04-individual-code/index.md

 ### Individually

 Your code should be a function that can be called from the draw loop or from one of the major draw loop functions.
-Begin by planning it out:
+Begin by planning it out in your notes:

 * What does it do?
 * What functions (abstractions) do you need?